-January 27th – 9am to 4:30pm – Beginner/Back to Basics Turning
+January 26, 2020 – 9am to 4:30pm – Basic Bowl Turning

 The goal in this class is to help new turners and those wanting a refresher – sharing tips he’s learned over 23 years of woodturning.
 Including tips for using the skew chisel, bowl gouge, sanding pad Carl uses, and how to sand out end grain.

 Carl Jacobson enjoys sharing his woodworking and wood turning passion to inspire others.
 Carl and his wife have a mobile shop traveling the country promoting the craft of woodworking, and has weekly how-to-videos on The WoodShop.TV.